ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

 A simple quiz to test basic debugger usage.

-Copy the following code into the `lab0.S` of lab 0, use debugger to find answers to the 3 questions down below.
+Delete the current code in the main.s file and copy the following code into it.
+Then use debugger to find answers to the 3 questions down below.

 ```asm
 .global main